gurumojo/text/vitae/README.md

 labor while disallowing a seat at the table as peers in decision making.
-While accommodations guaranteed by rule of law continue to be flouted by those with such narrow views, calling equitable treatment preferential due to ignorance or bias, I will remain dedicated to breaking down walls built by privileged.
+While accommodations guaranteed by rule of law continue to be flouted by those with such narrow views, calling equitable treatment preferential due to ignorance or bias, I will remain dedicated to breaking down walls built by the privileged.

 I realize broadcasting this perspective may be seen as risky or ill-advised by most in my peer network.
 That is precisely the fear based position I seek to